hasindu2008/slow5specs/docs/design.md

 ---

-In addition to the above, *S/BLOW5* also features extendability abd flexibility.
+In addition to the above, *S/BLOW5* also features extendability and flexibility.

 ## Extendibility
 -	Reserved bytes in the header allow adding features without breaking the backward compatibility.
 For instance, block-wise compression of the signal or partial decompression can be added if necessary.